-AP interview: CEO says Qatar Air will grow despite blockade
+AP interview: Qatar Air CEO sees growth despite Mideast spat

 Continue Reading Below

-Akbar al-Baker said the boycott on Qatar's flagship airline flying to neighboring Saudi Arabia, United Arab Emirates, Bahrain and Egypt that since last summer has forced it to fly longer routes through Turkey and Iran has hit the company's bottom line, but not its expansion plans.
+Akbar al-Baker said the boycott on Qatar's flagship airline flying to neighboring Saudi Arabia, United Arab Emirates, Bahrain and Egypt since last summer has forced it to fly longer routes through Turkey and Iran has hit the company's bottom line, but not its expansion plans.

 "We have increased maintenance costs because we are flying longer routes, we have more fuel consumption, so the cost to the airline is rising and I have already stated that the airline will post a loss this year due to the blockade, but this doesn't mean that we are going to shrink," al-Baker said in an interview with The Associated Press.
 "We will keep on expanding and growing the company."